How to Extract Audio from Video

 VLC Media Player is a versatile, open-source program.
 What many don’t realize is that it includes a built-in conversion tool that allows you to rip audio directly from video clips.
 It’s a handy option if you already have the media player installed and need a quick extraction without fuss.

-Ideal for users looking for a simple, no-frills approach to get sound files from visual content.
+Ideal for those looking for a simple, no-frills approach to get sound from visual content.

 - Install VLC from the official website and open the app.

-- Go to "Media > Convert / Save" and use "Add" to select your video.
+- Go to "Media > Convert / Save" and hit "Add" to select your video.

 - Click "Convert / Save" again, then pick "Audio – MP3" as the profile.